-Peer and self-feedback builds the necessary metacognitive and self-regulatory skills for our students to be independent and resilient learners.
+Peer and self-feedback build the necessary metacognitive and self-regulatory skills for our students to be independent and resilient learners.
 It allows for students to work collaboratively to see a variety of responses to the same task and reflect deeply on their own and others work.
 For it to be successful, however, it must be scaffolded carefully.
 Students must have clear guidance on how to assess with modelling to support their judgements.
 This will aid in training our students to regulate when working independently.
 During peer and self-feedback opportunities the teacher should monitor closely the quality of feedback to ensure that it is developmental and appropriate for the task.

 Marking is one form of feedback and requires teachers to write on a student’s piece of work comments which allow them to develop what they are working on.
 The marking of work should be (for both student and teacher) manageable, meaningful and motivating.
-It will be the teacher’s discretion as to where and when they feel a need to write on a student’s piece of work and as an academy our approach is for all marking to be completed live in lesson so that is can be accompanied by instant reflection and revision by the student.
-The main way that this will be used is to correct errors of literacy.
+It will be the teacher’s discretion as to where and when they feel a need to write on a student’s piece of work and as an academy our approach is for marking to be completed live in lesson wherever possible, so that it can be accompanied by instant reflection and revision by the student.
+One way that this will be used is to correct errors of literacy.
 Teachers will use the attached codes (appendix 1) to point out literacy errors within a piece of work and students will reflect and correct these in lessons.
 Another function of marking is for assessment.
 At least termly, teachers will assess the development of students’ skills and attach marks to these.
 It is likely that teachers use marking of assessments in conjunction with verbal feedback and peer/self-feedback so that the process is developmental as well as summative.

 Reflection on Feedback: